28-Point eCommerce SEO Checklist To Attract Relevant Traffic

 10. Set Up Appropriate Canonical URLs Wherever Needed

-A canonical tag (the attribute rel=“canonical”) is an indication in a web page which simply tells the search spider.
+A canonical tag (the attribute rel=“canonical”) is an indication on a web page that simply tells the search spider.
 “I’m a duplicate of this other web page, and you can find it over here…”

-You add this HTML element into the code of your web page.
+You add this HTML element to the code of your web page.

 The true purpose of this HTML element is to prevent duplicate content issues by telling the search engine spiders the version of a web page that you prefer to be shown the most.

 Canonical URLs are important because they help to point out to the search engines the specific URL that you want shoppers to see in search results.